Fastify 中文文档 (master)

 })

-As mentioned above, non-function values can be attached:
+As mentioned above, non-function values can be attached to the server instance as:

 fastify.decorate('conf', {